AdobeDocs/workfront.en/help/quicksilver/maestro/architecture-and-fields/connect-records-to-other-applications-objects.md

 * A Maestro record type and an object type from another application.

   The following applications and object types are currently supported:

+  * From Adobe Workfront

-  * Projects from Workfront.
+    * Projects
+    * Portfolios
+    * Programs

-  This article describes how you can connect two Maestro records and a Maestro record with a Workfront object.  <!--when you add more objects, fix the Access Requirements below which right now refer only to projects-->
+  This article describes how you can connect a Maestro record with a Workfront object.
+Connecting two Maestro records to one another is similar.   <!--when you add more objects, fix the Access Requirements below which right now refer only to projects-->

 ## Access requirements